Information about who can access COVID-19 testing and in which circumstances.

 Limited ongoing free COVID-19 testing

-- Rapid lateral flow (symptom free) testing will continue in some high-risk settings such as care homes, hospices and prisons
+- Rapid lateral flow (symptom free) testing in some high-risk settings such as care homes, hospices and prisons

 As of Friday 1 April, if you have symptoms of a respiratory infection, including COVID-19, and a high temperature or if you feel unwell, please try to stay at home and avoid contact with other people, until you feel well enough to resume normal activities and you no longer have a high temperature.